-"Would you please answer through the columns of your paper: What ground has Judge Norish B. Ladd in his Commentaries on Hebrew and Christian Mythology for making the following assertion: "The statement following assertion: The statement in Josephus [relating to Christ] has ong since been recognized by all crit ics to be a clear case of forgery, made in the time of Euseblus, and probably by him, as he was well known to be a forger of Christian writings.'
-If he has evidence, what are the facts in the case?
+"Would you please answer through Would you please answer through the columns of your paper: What ground has Judge Norish B, Ladd in his Commentaries on Hebrew and Christian Mythology for making the following assertion: The statement in Josephus [relating to Christ] has long since been recognized by all crit-ter to be a clear case of forceart mode ics to be a clear case of forgery, made in the time of Euseblus, and probably by him, as he was well known robably by him, as he was well known to be a forger of Christian writings.'
+If he has no evidence, what are the facts in the case

-The fact is that the passage in Josephus which refers directly to Jesus is by modern critics regarded either as antirely forged, or corrupted by interpolations.
-Those who hold the latter view think that Josephus wrote: "At this time appeared a certain Jesus, a wise man, and He drew to Himself many Jews.
-And when at the instigation of our chief men Pilate condemned Him to the cross, those who had first loved Him did not full away.
-To this day the sect of Christians, called after
+The fact is that the passage in Josephus which refers directly to Jesus is by modern critics regarded either as entirely forged, or corrupted by interpolations.
+Those who hold the latter view think that Josephus wrote: "At this time appeared a certain Jesus, a wise man, and He drow to Himself many Jews.
+And when at the instigation of our chief men Pilate condemned Him to the cross, those who had first loved Him did not fall away.
+To this day the sect of Christians, called after Fim, still existe."